-- The 2000 executive allows any object to be given a name, which may be either permanent or temporary - Object names are structured like file path names in MS-DOS and UNIX - 2000 implements a symbolic link object, which is similar to symbolic links in UNIX that allow multiple nicknames or aliases to refer to the same file - A process gets an object handle by creating an object by opening an existing one, by receiving a duplicated handle from another process, or by inheriting a handle from a parent process - Each object is protected by an access control list
+- The Windows 7 executive allows almost any object to be given a name, which may be either permanent or temporary.
+Exceptions are process, thread and some others object types. - Object names are structured like file path names in MS-DOS and UNIX. - Windows 7 implements a symbolic link object, which is similar to symbolic links in UNIX that allow multiple nicknames or aliases to refer to the same file. - A process gets an object handle by creating an object by opening an existing one, by receiving a duplicated handle from another process, or by inheriting a handle from a parent process. - Each object is protected by an access control list.